 We have a couple of Baby Bjorn carriers, which are pretty useful if you have to do stuff and keep a single twin happy who only wants to be ‘on’.

 Now this might seem incredibly superfluous, but with two you’ll be getting through a lot of nappies and these bins only need emptying every couple of days and keep the smell at bay completely.
 We have one upstairs and one downstairs.

 Also don’t bother with the third party refills, just buy a load of official ones, they hold the smell in and don’t take a half hour to put together: you’ll have better things to do with your time.

-As for the nappies themselves: Pampers: good, Huggies: rubbish (they don’t seem to fit well) and Sainsbury’s own brand: just as good and half the price.
+As for the nappies themselves: Pampers - good, Huggies - didn’t seem to fit well and Sainsbury’s own brand - just as good and half the price.